 • Smokers metabolize caffeine 50% faster than nonsmokers.

 • Larger dose = longer half-life.
 Most half-life estimates assume one or two cups of coffee, which have 100 mg. of caffeine each.
 Your pre-workout supplement with 300 mg. will take substantially longer to lose potency.

 • Tolerance.
 If used daily, or multiple times daily, caffeine loses some of its stimulant effectiveness.
 Likewise, its zombie effect decreases.

 Assuming you’re of average or greater size, a non-smoker, and ingesting 250 mg. or more pre-workout, caffeine’s half-life in your body is about six hours and its quarter-life is 12 hours.
 On a chart it looks like this:

 Scary stuff if you’re trying to sleep in those first six or so hours.

 THE ZOMBIE EFFECT CURE

 Take these measures to kill, or at least seriously wound, the zombie effect:

 • Limit the caffeine in your system at bedtime to under 100 mg. (and much less, if possible).
 So, if you train six hours before sleep, ingest no more than 200 mg. of caffeine pre-workout; 300 mg. if you train nine hours before bedtime.

-• Alcohol slows down caffeine metabolism, so curtain or limit your post-stimulant booze intake.
+• Alcohol slows down caffeine metabolism, lengthening the zombie effect.
+So, curtain or limit your post-stimulant booze intake.

 • Consider abstaining from all caffeine on off-days and, perhaps, less-intense workout days.
 In addition to clearing it from your system, this will help you remain sensitized to its positive effects.